Kinesis Data Streams vs SQS – Streaming vs Queuing

 Purpose

-• Kinesis Data Firehose handles loading data streams directly into AWS products for processing.
-Firehose also allows for streaming to S3, OpenSearch Service, Redshift, Apache Iceberg tables, Snowflake, and other destinations, where data can be copied for processing through additional services.
+• Amazon Data Firehose (formerly Kinesis Data Firehose) handles loading data streams directly into AWS products for processing.
+Firehose allows streaming to S3, OpenSearch Service, Redshift, Apache Iceberg tables, Amazon S3 Tables, Snowflake, and other destinations, where data can be copied for processing through additional services.

 Provisioning & Scaling

-• Kinesis Data Streams offers two capacity modes:
+• Kinesis Data Streams offers three capacity modes:

-• Kinesis Data Firehose is fully managed and sends data to S3, Redshift, OpenSearch, Apache Iceberg tables, Snowflake, and other destinations.
+• Amazon Data Firehose is fully managed and sends data to S3, Redshift, OpenSearch, Apache Iceberg tables, Amazon S3 Tables, Snowflake, and other destinations.
 Scaling is handled automatically, up to gigabytes per second, and allows for batching, encrypting, and compressing.

 Processing Delay